isaacrankin/launch/README.md

 #####Notes
 If you add another vendor library you'll need to run `grunt`.

-To commit the compiled state, delete the `.gitignore` file in the root directory but keep `src/.gitignore`.

 ###Add Working JS files

-Open `src/config.json` and add your scripts to `workingFiles`; they are compiled in the same order.
+Open `config.json` and add your scripts to `workingFiles`; they are compiled in the same order.

 ###Add New Vendor Libraries/Packages

-1. Add the name and version to `src/bower.json` and run `bower install`.
+1. Add the name and version to `bower.json` and run `bower install`.
-2. Update `src/config.json` to include the new library, add it to `vendorFiles`
+2. Update `config.json` to include the new library, add it to `vendorFiles`
 3. Re-compile with `grunt`

-If there is no [bower component](http://bower.io/search/), copy the files manually to `src/vendor` and update the `.gitignore` file so they are tracked.
+If there is no [bower component](http://bower.io/search/), copy the files manually to `vendor` and update the `.gitignore` file so they are tracked.
 Then follow steps 2 and 3.

-If you don't want the library to be compiled just copy the files directly to `build/scripts/vendor/` or `builds/styles/vendor/`.

 ###Customise your project
-Update `src/package.json` with your project details.
+Update `package.json` with your project details.
 Only the edit `devDependencies` if you are also updating the build configuration in `src/Gruntfile.js`.

 ###Dependencies